UseCalcPro

 • 3 cats: 4 litter boxes minimum

-• Place boxes in different rooms or on different floors
+• Place boxes in different rooms or floors

 • Avoid placing boxes near food and water bowls